Oregon cottage food laws come in three forms. Farmers or gardeners who use their own grown ingredients to make foods: Farm Direct.

 Oregon Cottage Food Laws – Sales Rules

 The following are where you are allowed to sell your homemade products.
-To be able to sell online, wholesale and offer elsewhere – you’d need to convert to a Home Kitchen License.
+Oregon allows sales directly to the consumer, but not to any commercial entity.
+You may not sell to restaurants, grocery stores, schools, etc. To be able to sell online, wholesale and offer elsewhere – you’d need to convert to a Home Kitchen License.

 - Farmers markets

 Inside kitchenincome.com you can find out how cottage food entrepreneurs are getting sales faster than they can make the food.

 FOOD HANDLER TRAINING AND BEST PRACTICES